- 3 Years (Full time)

 - Typical A-level offer

 - UCAS code

-Your accredited degree guarantees you eligibility for IOP membership, whilst satisfying the academic requirements needed to follow the route to professional registration as a registered scientist (RSci) or chartered physicist (CPhys).
+This BSc degree guarantees you eligibility for IOP membership and is accredited as meeting the academic requirement needed to follow the route to professional registration as a registered scientist (RSci) or a chartered physicist (CPhys).

 Years 1 and 2

 Throughout the first two years of your degree, you’ll gain knowledge and skills in physics and learn how to apply them to solve problems across the fundamental areas including: electrodynamics, thermal physics, classical mechanics, quantum physics, solid state physics, waves, optics, contemporary physics, astrophysics and physics for sustainable development.
 We’ll also cover topics such as ethics, philosophy and career options in physics.

 In year 1, you’ll take a 100-credit physics compulsory modules course, plus 20 credits of discovery modules.
 Year 2 allows you to take 80 credits of physics compulsory modules, alongside 40 credits of mathematics modules.

 In the final year of your degree, your work will be closely linked to our current research.
 We offer advanced modules on research topics, such as: spintronics, quantum optics and photonics, bionanophysics, quantum information, molecular simulation, advanced mechanics, medical physics, physics education research and cosmology.